MarcelNasser/datasets/README.md

 *content:*

-- list all languages counting system.<br>
+- list all languages numbers from 1 to 99.<br>

 - the dataset in broken into csv tables: